Hiroreco/enreco-archive/recap-data/chapter1/day2/edges/kiara-moom-c1d2.md

 Hearing this, Shakira sighed in relief and decided to let Darwin in on her own secret.
 As it turned out, she was also playing the role of a double agent, trying to gain the trust of the Cerulean Cup members in order to erase the bad reputation that Amber Coin had mysteriously garnered.

-So, when looking at the bigger picture, it turned out that everyone had abandoned their guild for a mission of their own… meaning the only one truly left behind in Amber Coin was Raora.
+So, when looking at the bigger picture, it turned out that everyone had abandoned their guild for a mission of their own... meaning the only one truly left behind in Amber Coin was Raora.